 Rape of someone who is intoxicated

-To be accused of raping an intoxicated person without consent, it must be proven that the person on trial not only knew that the victim was intoxicated, but that the level of intoxication would disallow the victim from being able to give legal consent to have intercourse.
-It must be shown that the intoxication made the alleged victim in the case incapable of resisting sexual advances of the defendant.
+To be accused of raping an intoxicated person without consent, it must be proven that the person on trial not only knew that the victim was intoxicated and that the level of intoxication would disallow the victim from being able to give legal consent to have intercourse.
+It must be shown that the intoxication made the alleged victim in the case incapable of resisting the sexual advances of the defendant.
 Consent can only be given if the person is able to use reasonable judgment to give the consent.
 To give consent, a person must be able to understand the consequences of giving it and to weigh those consequences rationally.
 If a person is intoxicated, they do not have the legal wherewithal to consent to something.
-If the defendant can prove that they reasonably believed that the victim did give legal consent, then the defendant cannot be convicted of rape.
+If the defendant can prove that they reasonably believed that the victim did give legal consent, then the defendant cannot be charged with rape.

 Rape of a disabled woman